CRImier/MyKiCad/Breakouts/usbc_hs_female_breakout/README.md

 The side SMD-like connector pitch is 1.27mm.
 There's no silkscreen pinout markings sorryyyyy refer to the board okok

-This board works with KH-TYPE-C-24P-T9.87 sockets from LCSC, but you need to yeet the shield pins at the front >,< Also, the through-hole pins are too tight, your experience will vary with drill size used by your fab and resulting through-hole plating thickness.
+This board works with KH-TYPE-C-24P-T9.87 sockets from LCSC.
+Also, the through-hole pins might be too tight, your experience will vary with drill size used by your fab and resulting through-hole plating thickness.

 Insert the socket gently and don't push it too hard, make sure the needles align.
 I've already ruined one socket while assembling - get extras.
 Good luck.
 I believe in you - not just on this one, but on this one too.

-Text on the board says "USBCHSF brkt CRImier, v1".
+Text on the board says "USBCHSF brkt Arya, v2".

 ## Notes